rolohaun/PhoenixDelta/README.md

-# PhoenixDelta
+# Phoenix Delta
 DIY Delta Printer using Klipper firmware

-THis printer is a work in progress
+This printer is a work in progress

 Below are a list of parts I used to build it